thoddnn/open-datagen/README.md

 ## Usage

-Example: Generate a dataset to improve factuality of an LLM.
+Example: Generate a low-biased dataset to improve factuality of an LLM.

 ```json
 "factuality": {